Michel Dubé: Chapter president

 Dubé was born in and grew up in Sudbury, a mining city in northern Ontario.
 Dubé became the president of the Sudbury chapter of the Satan's Choice Motorcycle Club.
 According to his associate, Todd Petahtegoose, Dubé murdered a 13-year-old boy in 1986, which he was able to pass off as a suicide.

 Dubé was the prime suspect in the murder of Claude Briere, a locally prominent drug dealer who had been his friend since childhood.
 Briere disappeared in September 1988.
 Dubé was assisted in killing Briere by Alexander Sretenovic, aka Alex Atso, a "hang-around" with the Satan's Choice Sudbury chapter.
 Briere's decomposing corpse was discovered in a forest outside of Whitefish on 17 October 1988.
 The cause of death was by a firearm.

 Len Isnor of the Ontario Provincial Police (OPP)'s Anti-Biker Unit called Dubé the most dangerous outlaw biker in Ontario.
 Isnor recalled that a biker with a "crazed look" in his eyes that reminded many of Charles Manson once told him that he was terrified of Dubé, who was considered to be an unpredictable and dangerous psychopath.
 According to those who knew him, Dubé's fondest wish was to attach a powerful bomb to a loaded fuel tanker and to drive it in a suicide attack into a police station in order to kill himself and as many policemen as possible.
 Dubé's brother, Richard, stated: "He couldn’t turn it around.
 Prison life was too hard for him.
 I think there is psychosis produced in those places.
 When he came out, he was scary.
 I was even scared of him".
 The psychiatrist Anthony McFarthing who examined Dubé classified him as a psychopath.

+On a Saturday night on the Labour Day weekend in 1992, Dubé was involved in a notably bloody brawl known in biker circles as the "Sudbury Saturday Night" In the parking lot of the Sorrento Motor Hotel, a group of Satan's Choice bikers led by their national president Bernie Guindon fought against the Black Diamond Riders led by their national president Harry Paul Barnes.
+The "Sudbury Saturday Night" brawl ended with the Black Diamond Riders beaten up and forced to go to the hospital.